Prometheus-X-association/edge-computing/README.md

 development machine, but are also suitable for local development, CI, and testing.

-The K8s control plane and worker nodes are created as **separate docker containers** based on special-built docker images, which
+The K8s control plane and worker nodes are created as **separate docker containers** based on specially built docker images, which

 - are capable of running arbitrary software modules as preloaded docker images using **docker-in-docker**,
 - run standard K8s distribution components, e.g., `kubelet`,
 - that can be configured via the standard `kubectl` tool from the host machine.

-See detailed description of these tools, their installation and configuration on an Ubuntu 22.04/24.04 VM in [kubernetes/test](kubernetes/test/README.md).
+See a detailed description of these tools, their installation and configuration on an Ubuntu 22.04/24.04 VM in [kubernetes/test](kubernetes/test/README.md).

 Nevertheless, the `ptx-edge` extension's *customer-facing API* can also be separately run